-Known around the world for its unique lineup of retro-flavored roadsters and coupes, England’s Morgan Motors has proven it’s not as old-fashioned as it may initially seem by introducing an experimental electric version of the 3-Wheeler dubbed EV3.
+Known around the world for its unique lineup of retro-flavored roadsters and coupes, England’s Morgan Motors proved it wasn’t as old-fashioned as it may initially have seemed by introducing an experimental electric version of the 3-Wheeler dubbed EV3 back in 2015.
+And now, that car is no longer just a concept.
+The EV3 is slated to go into production in 2018 thanks to a partnership with Frazer-Nash.

 The EV3 is the company’s second all-electric vehicle.
-Still at the prototype stage of development, it is powered by a small electric motor that zaps the lone rear wheel with 101 horsepower, 20 more than the gasoline-powered 3-Wheeler’s 2.0-liter V-twin engine.
-Accelerating from zero to 62 mph takes a little over six seconds, and top speed is reached at 155 mph.
+Powered by a small electric motor that zaps the lone rear wheel with 101 horsepower, 20 more than the gasoline-powered 3-Wheeler’s 2.0-liter V-twin engine, this surprisingly powerful tricycle promises to accelerate from zero to 62 mph takes a little over six seconds, and top speed is reached at 155 mph.

 The electric motor is lighter than the V-twin, which partially helps offset the weight added by the battery pack.
 When all is said and done, the EV3 tips the scale at 1,212 pounds, just 55 more than the regular 3-Wheeler.
 It can be driven for up to 150 miles on a single charge, and topping up the pack takes four hours.